jacobhackman/pantheon/docs/Configuring-Pantheon/Networking/Bootnodes.md

 ## Mainnet and Public Testnets

-For mainnet, Rinkeby, Ropsten, and Görli, Pantheon predefines a list of enode URLs.
+For mainnet, Rinkeby, Ropsten, and Görli, Pantheon predefine a list of enode URLs.

 ## Private Networks

 ### Start Bootnode

-To start a bootnode for a private network:
+To start a bootnode for a private network, complete the following steps:

 1. Export the public key to a file: